Skip to main content

 Started at King’s College London in September 2015.
 Initially, my role was as a Clinical Trial Coordinator, managing multi-site mixed methods clinical trials (CTIMP + non-CTIMP) for dementia, Parkinson’s, and military veteran mental health.
 However, this soon expanded to include coordinating more observational and longitudinal studies of ageing and dementia.

 In the last few years, as Research Portfolio Lead, the primary remit of my role has been to seek and solidify innovative collaborations with academic and commercial partners alike; facilitating these relationships by drafting and submitting joint grant applications.
-In particular, I have specific interests, and relative expertise, in psychopharmacology, artificial intelligence/data science and open science applied to healthy ageing and dementia research.
+In particular, I have specific interests, and relative expertise, in psychopharmacology, artificial intelligence / data science and open science applied to healthy ageing and dementia research.

 In addition, I also have duties under the following roles:

-• IoPPN Research & Innovation Committee member – collaborate with other faculty members on cross-department initiatives, particularly within the innovation sub-group, to facilitate collaboration, translational impact & open science between IoPPN departments.
+• Previously IoPPN Research & Innovation Committee member – collaborate with other faculty members on cross-department initiatives, particularly within the innovation sub-group, to facilitate collaboration, translational impact & open science between IoPPN departments.

 Research Interests